You are here: Urology Textbook > Kidneys > Renal cell carcinoma > Etiology

 Hippel-Lindau disease and renal cell carcinoma:

 Hippel-Lindau disease shows an autosomal dominant inheritance with a high risk for clear cell renal cell carcinoma, for a detailed presentation [please see section "von Hippel-Lindau syndrome" for details].
 The responsible VHL gene mutation is located on chromosome 3.
 Different types of mutations result in different manifestations of the disease with up to 100% penetrance.
 The VHL protein is a tumor suppressor protein.
 The tumors develops according to the Knudson theory of two hits: one diseased gene is inherited on one chromosome, the second hit (change of DNA) is caused by a spontaneous mutation on the second chromosome.
 Tumors arise only when both VHL genes on both chromosomes are mutated.
 The probability of an occurrence (penetrance) of renal cell carcinoma in von Hippel-Lindau disease is 25–70%.
-In comparison to sporadic renal cell cancer, the RCC in von Hippel-Lindau patients occur earlier, often with multifocal lesions and present with changes in other organs (CNS, retina, adrenal glands, cystic changes in the parenchymatous organs).
+In comparison to sporadic renal cell cancer, RCC in von Hippel-Lindau patients occurs earlier, often with multifocal lesions and presents with changes in other organs (CNS, retina, adrenal glands, cystic changes in the parenchymatous organs).